PxyUp/fitter/README.md

 ```

 - RootPath - selector for find root element of the array or repeated element in case of html parsing, size of array will be amount of children element under the root
+- Reverse - bool[false] - indicate that need use reverse iteration(n to 1)
 - LengthLimit - for define size of array only for generated(not working for static)

 Config can be one of: